 In August 2017 a total eclipse of the sun will be visible across parts of the USA.
-We have two adventures to two very different parts of the country which each offer you the chance to view this unforgettable celestial event from unique vantage points.
+We have adventures to very different parts of the country which offer you the chance to view this unforgettable celestial event from unique vantage points.

 What is an eclipse?